cits3007/cits3007.github.io/src/index.md

     {{ siteinfo.moodle }}{{blank}} server.
 You can complete these in your own time, and they will help you improve your understanding of secure coding concepts.
     (All assessments will be completed using the Moodle server, too.)
 More information about these will be available in the first lab.
+The exercises (and solutions) are examinable content.

 [c-env]: /faq/#cits3007-sde